mijstonen/tosics_cpx/doc/CPX-Philosophy.md

 Will do the job in almost all cases, the other wrappers where historically implemented first.
 They allow more detailed control.

+    #!!
+    #!?
+    #!=
+Meta commands a executable, script or cpx script will run (in case of cpx; eventually compiled before ran) and the resulting output replaces the command.
+The output is intended to be on the fly generated source code.

 The rest you can read in micro_preprocessor.txt (which less then 100 lines long).
 In their you find additional commands that proved to be useful and desired.